Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow.md

    * API Manager: The subscription ID is removed from the application's Custom field.
 The related credentials are removed too.
    * AWS Gateway: The `subscriptions-<subscriptionID from Amplify Central>` is removed from the usage plan.
 The related credentials are removed too.
    * Azure: The subscription is deleted.
-   * Set the Amplify Central subscription status to **unsubscribed** or **unsubscribe failed** in case or error.
+   * Set the Amplify subscription status to **unsubscribed** or **unsubscribe failed** in case or error.
 Refer to Discovery Agent log for more information of the error.

 ## Impact on subscription when unpublishing an API in API Manager

-1. In API Manager, assume there is a FrontEnd API that is published, has been discovered by the Discovery Agent, and has an active subscription to it in Amplify Central.
+1. In API Manager, assume there is a FrontEnd API that is published, has been discovered by the Discovery Agent, and has an active subscription to it in Amplify.
 2. A user in API Manager unpublishes that API.
 3. The Discovery Agent discovers the change and:

-   * Initiates an unsubscribe to Amplify Central for that Catalog item.
+   * Initiates an unsubscribe to Amplify for that Catalog item.
    * The subscription ID is removed from the application's Custom field.
    * The subscription status is set to **Unsubscribed**.

-{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes an API until Amplify Central shows the subscription state of **Unsubscribed**.
-This is because of the time it takes to discover the change on API Manager and send events back and forth between API Manager and Amplify Central.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes an API until Amplify Central Web UI shows the subscription state of **Unsubscribed**.
+This is because of the time it takes to discover the change on API Manager and send events back and forth between API Manager and Amplify.{{< /alert >}}

 ## Impact of subscription approval mode on subscription workflow